komem3/go-diary/README.md

   format      Format directory
-  help        Help about any command init        Initialize directory
+  help        Help about any command init        Initialize directory new         Generate new diary

 Flags:
   -h, --help      help for diary
   -v, --version   version for diary

   Use "diary [command] --help" for more information about a command.
 ```